 Swaps bring friends and strangers who have a love for fashion and environmental consciousness in common together.
 This creates a sense of community.
 Moreover, while no longer wearable for the owner, some pieces of clothing may have a sentimental value that you can relate to.
 And nothing brings a community closer together than shared values.

-Hosting a swap can help to educated wider community members about sustainable fashion and why it is important.
+Hosting a swap can help educate wider community members about sustainable fashion and the importance of fast fashion alternatives. .
 It is an opportunity to show people how they can care for the planet with often-overlooked practices such as fashion consumption.

-One more advantage of swapping is that it can help you get rid of buyer’s guilt.
-Because you are giving it to someone who really wants it and getting something in return, you are likely to have fewer regrets about purchasing the item in the first place.
-That is if you had any.
+One more advantage of swapping is that it can help you get rid of the buyer's guilt.
+Because you are giving it to someone who really wants it and getting something in return, you are likely to have fewer regrets about purchasing it.
+That is, if you had any.
 You might also just find it fascinating to have a peek into someone else's closet.

 There is no rule book for hosting a clothing swap; it is informal and does not require extensive planning, protocols, or permissions.
-You can host online or in-person, and while an online swap may simply involve video feeds and pictures.
+You can host online or in-person, and an online swap may simply involve video feeds and pictures.
 A swap meet will require some planning.
-Below you will find some useful tips to help your host a successful swap party.
+Below are some useful tips to help you host a successful swap party.

-By following these steps in this order, you will be able to organize your clothing swap party.
+By following these steps in this order, you can organize your clothing swap party.

 Deciding on a specific category helps you figure out who you want to invite and who, most likely, should not be on your guest list.
 Note that this is not discrimination or derogatory at all.
 If you have a friend who has an avowed dislike for vintage dresses, you may consider them not quite right for the event you have in mind was it to feature the same.

-Also, at this point, you can decide what kind of swap you’ll be having.
+Also, at this point, you can decide what kind of swap you'll be having.
 Is it for women or men only?
 Can men and women both come, or is everyone invited?
 Depending on what you decide, you might need more clothes and space to make it work.

 Along with your invite, include information on what kind and the number of items you think everyone should bring.
-If you have any other instructions like the conditions the items should be in, it is best to include it in your invite information, so people bring clothes that are likely to find a new home.
+If you have other instructions like the conditions the items should be in, it is best to include them in your invite information, so people bring clothes that are likely to find a new home.
 This helps to reduce the chances of miscommunication.

 In preparation for the swap, make your home as presentable as is appropriate for you and your guests.
 A fresh bunch of flowers makes for a nice touch.
 Be mindful of any hazards about the place.
 You may be aware of dangerous spots around your home, but not everyone attending the swap will be.
 You can fix things or put up a sign to warn your guests.

 Here you need to decide just how much of a party your swap will be and prepare the necessary supplies.
-If you want to offer food and drinks after the swap, have a little plan and prepare in advance of the event so you can enjoy it rather than spending loads of time in the kitchen.
+If you want to offer food and drinks after the swap, have a little plan and start organizing in advance of the event so you can enjoy it rather than spend loads of time in the kitchen.

-The good thing about clothing swaps is that you don't have to do it all by yourself.
+The good thing about clothing swaps is that you don't have to do it all alone.
 Everyone can contribute.
 Your friends can bring clothing racks, cookies, food, and drinks.
-When you get everything ready beforehand, you can make sure that host duties do not bog you down.
+When you prepare everything beforehand, you can ensure that host duty does not bog you down.
 And you are free to enjoy the swap event.

 The chances are that not everything brought to the swap will find a new owner.
 And guests may leave some pieces behind that nobody picked.
 Make sure to deal with leftover stuff quickly, and you do not want to fall into the trap of hoarding them.
 You can donate the surplus items to the local charity.
 You may sell them with the owners' permission and use the funds to fund your next group project.

-NB: swaps are fun when there are many people involved but don't get discouraged if you can’t get many people interested.
+NB: swaps are fun when many people are involved, but don't get discouraged if you can't get many people interested.
 You just need one interested friend with a similar body size.
 If they have pieces of clothing sitting in their closet and you do, you can have a swap just with each other.